javag97/design/content/posts/2017-07-17/index.md

 + [Jenna Iarocci](https://www.linkedin.com/in/jenna-iarocci/) - UX Designer
 + [Amber Beckley]() - UX Designer

-# Context

-SLODOCO brings in about $200,000 of revenue every month.
-It comes to no surprise that this business knows how to attract people and has built a very successful business because of that.

 # Problem

 During peak hours, it is not uncommon to see people waiting in lines out the door for as long as an hour just to order a single donut.
 Because of this demand, popular donuts often sell out quickly.
 To the consumer, it is a waste of effort and time.
 In this interaction, there is both a tangible and intangible cost to their business.

 ![problem slodoco](./images/problem.jpg)

-# Preface
+# About the business

+SLODOCO brings in about $200,000 of revenue every month.
+It comes to no surprise that this business knows how to attract people and has built a very successful business because of that.
 Before starting the design process, it is important to realize the interactions between a business and its customers.
 Without this, we are not designing with the users in mind.

 ![Business Model Canvas of SLO DO CO](./images/bmc.jpg)

-# Understanding business requirements
+# Summary of business model canvas
-By interacting with managers, employees, and customers of SLODOCO, these conclusions can be drawn:
 + SLODOCO makes the most amount of money from tourists, locals, and college students
 + SLODOCO looks to make the entire experience of buying a donut as effortless as possible
 + Socializing with others improves the experience